-The Reliability Code distribution reliability standards are defined in terms of the total duration of interruptions to customer premises in specified areas of the State, which is equivalent to SAIDI.
-The Access Arrangement defines reliability in terms of both SAIDI and SAIFI.
-The Authority recommends amending the Reliability Code to include both SAIDI and SAIFI standards9.
+The Reliability Code distribution reliability standards are defined in terms of the average total length of interruptions to customer premises in specified areas of the State, which is equivalent to SAIDI.
+The Access Arrangement defines reliability in terms of both SAIDI and SAIFI (the frequency of interruption).
+The Authority recommends amending the Reliability Code to include both SAIDI and SAIFI standards applying to Horizon Power, with the benchmarks to be determined through a further assessment process.

-The Reliability Code applies distribution reliability standards to specified areas of the State, whereas the Access Arrangement defines reliability standards applied to distribution feeder classifications (e.g. CBD, Urban, Rural Short and Rural Long)10, as defined by the SCONRRR.
+The Reliability Code applies distribution reliability standards to specified areas of the State, whereas the Access Arrangement defines reliability standards applied to distribution feeder classifications (e.g. CBD, Urban, Rural Short and Rural Long), as defined by the SCONRRR.
+The Authority recommends reliability standards based on feeder classifications and the whole of network applying to Horizon Power are included in the Reliability Code.
+The Authority considers that, by setting the appropriate benchmarks for the different classes of feeder operated by Horizon Power, it will be possible to implement reliability standards for each of the communities that they supply.